barabashsr/yarobot_control_unit/docs/sprint-artifacts/3-5-position-tracker-interface.md

 1. **AC1:** Given an `IPositionTracker` interface is defined, when I implement it, then all position trackers share the same API (`init()`, `reset()`, `getPosition()`, `setDirection()`)
 2. **AC2:** Given `PcntTracker` is configured for Y or C axis with PCNT_UNIT_Y or PCNT_UNIT_C from `config_peripherals.h`, when pulses are generated, then hardware counter accurately tracks pulse count
 3. **AC3:** Given PCNT 16-bit counter overflows at ±32767, when overflow occurs, then ISR extends range to int64_t via accumulator
-4. **AC4:** Given `SoftwareTracker` is used for X, Z, A, B, D axes, when motion runs via IPulseGenerator, then software counter tracks commanded pulses via completion callback
+4. **AC4:** Given `SoftwareTracker` is used for X, Z, A, B axes (D uses PcntTracker per Story 3.5c), when motion runs via IPulseGenerator, then software counter tracks commanded pulses via completion callback
 5. **AC5:** Given direction is set via `setDirection(forward)`, when pulses are counted, then position increments (forward=true) or decrements (forward=false)
 6. **AC6:** Given `reset(position)` is called, when executed, then position is set to specified value (default 0) without physical motion
 7. **AC7:** Given `TimeTracker` is used for E axis discrete actuator, when motion command issued, then position is calculated from elapsed time and known speed (returns 0.0 or 1.0)